 5. Kastoria – This magnificent, multicultural town is ideal for nature lovers, sports travelers or history enthusiasts.
 And if you like food, look no further.
 Kastoria, for me, is magic.
 Situated in a lush valley full of apple trees and surrounded by the serene Lake Orestiada, Kastoria feels like home.
 A stroll through this welcoming city – particularly the traditional Apozari and Doltso quarters – takes you back in time.
 Three eras: antiquity, the Middle Ages – Byzantium, and Ottoman rule come to life at every turn.
 You could almost still hear the friendly chatter of the ethnic communities that lived in harmony here: the Bulgarians, the Turks, the Greeks and the Jews.
 That is why Kastoria has a cosmopolitan aura to it.
 This Western Macedonia city was once an international fur trade center, which explains the stately mansions.
 Make sure to walk, jog, or cycle around the lake: perfection.

-If discovering the places mentioned above sounds exciting, then contact The Greek Vibe partner, Joysters, a team of locals who can guide you straight to the best of the best in Western Macedonia.
+☞If discovering the places mentioned above sounds exciting, then contact The Greek Vibe partner, Joysters, a team of locals in the know who can guide you straight to the best of the best in Western Macedonia.
 Tell them Maria sent you!

 6. Tinos – A decade ago, Tinos was mostly known for the thousands of faithful who would flock there in August for the massive Dormition Virgin Mary celebrations every year.
 This has changed however and the Cycladic neighbor of Mykonos (just an hour away by ferry), is now showcasing its diverse offerings: everything from dozens of excellent beaches, the finest food and wine in the Cyclades (and local products), and international running events to art and marble mastery listed on UNESCO’s protected world heritage list, locally made sweets to die for, and some of the best preserved villages and architecture in the Cyclades.